 HIV is a virus that transmits through bodily fluids, such as blood, semen, or vaginal fluids.
 Once HIV is inside your body, it attacks certain immune system cells.
 Your immune system acts as your body’s defense mechanism against infection.

 Symptoms of HIV can vary depending on how much the condition has progressed and other factors.
-Early symptoms may include flu-like symptoms, such as fever, fatigue (lack of energy), weakness, and unintended weight loss.
+Early symptoms may include flu-like symptoms, such as fever, fatigue, muscle weakness, and unintended weight loss.

 Left untreated, HIV can cause your CD4 counts to drop to levels low enough to be dangerous.
-If this happens, you may be at risk for opportunistic infections.
-These are infections that usually aren’t likely to affect someone unless the person has a weakened immune system.
+If this happens, you may be at risk for developing opportunistic infections.
+These are infections that usually aren’t likely to affect someone unless the person has reduced immune system activity.
 In people with HIV, opportunistic infections can be life threatening.

-Descovy is approved for use as PrEP for certain people at high risk for HIV.
+Descovy is approved for use as PrEP in certain people with an increased risk of developing HIV.
 This includes certain adults as well as certain adolescents who weigh at least 77 pounds (lb) (35 kilograms [kg]).
 Descovy isn’t approved for PrEP use in females* at risk for contracting HIV through vaginal sex.
 The drug’s effectiveness for HIV PrEP hasn’t been tested in this group of people.

-Before using Descovy for PrEP, you must have a negative HIV test result immediately before you start treatment.
-Your doctor will order and interpret this test.
-You’ll also need to take an HIV test and have a negative result every 3 months while using Descovy for PrEP.
+People taking Descovy for PrEP must receive a negative HIV test result immediately before starting treatment.
+Your doctor will order this test for you.
+You’ll also need to take an HIV test and have a negative result every 3 months while taking Descovy for PrEP.

 Descovy and children